iansantagata/Emoji-Dojo/README.md

 Here are some examples:

 - Want to take an image like this 8-ball 🎱 and make it move to look like it's being shaken?
 Try [intensify.sh](scripts/intensify.sh)!
-- Want to take an image like this dizzy face 😵 and make it rotate in a circle?
-Try [rotate.sh](scripts/rotate.sh)!
+- Want to take an image like this dizzy face 😵 and make it spin in a circle?
+Try [spin.sh](scripts/spin.sh)!
 - Want to take an image like this heart ❤️ and make it shimmer through all colors of the rainbow?
 Try [partify.sh](scripts/partify.sh)!
 - Want to convert your image file from a `.jpg` to a `.png`?
 Try [convert.sh](scripts/convert.sh)!